navidrome/website/content/en/docs/Usage/configuration-options.md

 ## Configuration File

-Navidrome tries to load the configuration from a `navidrome.toml` file in the current working directory.
-You can put any of the [configuration options below](#available-options) in this file.
+Navidrome tries to load the configuration from a `navidrome.toml` file in the current working directory, if it exists.
+You can create this file and put any of the [configuration options below](#available-options) in it.
-Example of a configuration file for Windows (should be similar for Linux, just use forward slashes for paths):
+Example of a configuration file for Windows (should be similar for other systems, just use forward slashes for paths):

 ```toml
 # This is just an example!
 Please see available options below to customize Navidrome to your needs